Journal

 Trigger scenario

 Margin is falling.
 Finance needs action this quarter.
 Sales fears pipeline slowdown.
-CS fears churn.
+Customer Success fears churn.
 No one owns the final call.

-A team applies 4%, 8%, and 12% bands by cohort and starts with high-value low-risk accounts.
+- Outcome: 4%, 8%, and 12% bands are assigned by cohort, starting with high-value low-risk accounts

 Alternative that loses: flat 12% increase to all customers, because weak-fit cohorts churn first.